 In the photo – check out how similar the fake is.
 That raised text and glossy box is way too costly to be reproduced by someone whose just looking to finesse most of the time, but even then, we’ve seen fake products in decent packaging before.
 Nothing like the real deal though.

 Nope.
 No. Fuck no. No way in hell.
 That should be your reaction to buying a fake cart for yourself or anyone else.
-Some people see these things and just think to themselves “I’m young bitch, I could handle a chemically ass cart or two!”
+Some people just think to themselves something like “I’m young bitch, I could handle a chemically ass cart or two!”
 Well…those are the people who end up like this 18 year old in Long Island who got sent to the hospital for using bootleg TKO carts, or these 13 people in Wisconsin, or even these 21 people in Utah.
 We’re talking cases linked to WEED vapes people.

 If you know someone who’s selling carts that may be fake and doesn’t know or just gives zero fucks about anyone else’s health, let them know they could end up like these two brothers from Wisconsin.
 The huge fake vape game they were running even got their own mom arrested, so instead of letting the temptation of a quick flip suck a person in, remind them that there’s major consequences from selling counterfeit carts.